How Much Is A Referral Fee In Real Estate? What Brokers, Teams, And TCs Need To Know

 Penalties for violating RESPA can result in fines of up to $10,00 per violation, civil lawsuits, and loss of license.

-Some states require both the referring and receiving agent to be licensed in that state to legally collect a fee.
+Some states require both the referring and receiving agents to be licensed in that state to collect a fee legally.
 An out-of-state agent may collect a referral fee without a local license in other states.

-For example, in California, an out-of-state agent can earn a referral fee as long as they’re licensed in their home state.
+For example, in California, an out-of-state agent can earn a referral fee provided they’re licensed in their home state.

-International referrals involve additional tax implications and foreign real estate laws.
-The referring broker must ensure that the receiving broker follows local licensing laws in their country.
+International referrals involve additional tax implications and foreign real estate laws, so the referring broker must ensure that the receiving broker follows local licensing laws in their country.

 Currency exchange rates and tax reporting may also impact cross-border payments.